raceintospace/raceintospace/doc/manual/manual.md

 ### LUNAR PROBE LANDING

 Before landing people on the Moon, it is helpful to first put down a robotic probe.
 This tests the concept of soft-landing a spacecraft, and allows testing the firmness and composition of the lunar soil (technically, regolith).
 It also helps greatly with lunar reconnaissance.
-(It is not so important in the game as it was in real life; in RIS this is no more than a milestone step, and isn't hard to skip.)
+(It is not so important in the game as it was in real life; in RIS this is no more than a milestone step for the lunar pass, and isn't hard to skip.)

 ### MANNED LUNAR PASS